Raspberry Pi Pico GPIO Programming with MicroPython – LED Blinking Examples

 3. Set up MicroPython in Raspberry Pi Pico.

-If you want to know how to perform above steps, you can follow this step by step guide:
+If you want to know how to perform the steps mentioned above, you can follow this step-by-step guide:

 If you are using uPyCraft IDE, you can check this getting started guide:

-After the above-mentioned procedures have been followed now, we will learn how to blink a single LED with our Raspberry Pi Pico board using MicroPython and Thonny IDE.
-Let us learn about the GPIOs for Raspberry Pi Pico to help us better understand the connections.
+After following the above-mentioned steps, we will now learn how to blink a single LED with the Raspberry Pi Pico board using MicroPython and the Thonny IDE.
+To better understand the connections, let’s familiarize ourselves with the GPIOs of the Raspberry Pi Pico.

 What are GPIOs?